-Component Objective Key Features Base salary Reflects each executive's level of responsibility, leadership, tenure, and contribution to the achievement of the Company's business objectives and is designed to be competitive with our peer group 11 1 Annual incentive award Measures and rewards achievement of short-term performance goals that apply to the annual business plan Performance-based cash incentives made up 100% of our named executive officers' 2015 annual incentive awards and were based on the achievement of pre-established performance goals.
+Component Objective Key Features Base salary Fixed compensation that is reviewed annually and adjusted as appropriate.
+Annual incentive award Measures and rewards achievement of short- term performance goals that apply to the annual business plan Performance-based cash incentives made up 100% of our named executive officers' 2015 annual incentive awards and were based on the achievement of pre-established performance goals.
 The performance goals are established and target awards are approved during March for each year.
 A target award is established, as well as threshold performance and maximum performance award levels.
-Performance- based restricted stock unit awards (PSUs) stockholders by determining the number of shares earned for Performance-based LTI awards represent 50% of our named executive officers' LTI awards.
+Performance- based restricted stock unit awards (PSUs) executive officers with our stockholders by determining the number of shares earned for Performance-based LTI awards represent 50% of our named executive officers' LTI awards.
 The ultimate number of units earned is based on the achievement of our TSR relative to the peer group.
-Restricted stock awards objectives by tying incentives to the performance of our Executive Life Insurance Program Provides life insurance protection and retirement savings for our executive officers The Company's contributions each year equal 5% of each executive's salary and prior year's bonus, used to purchase life insurance coverage.
+Restricted stock awards our business objectives by tying incentives to the performance of our common stock over Restricted stock awards which vest over three years under which the ultimate value realized varies with our common stock price.
+Restricted stock awards represent 50% of our named executive officers' LTI awards.
+Executive Life Insurance Program Provides life insurance protection and retirement savings for our executive officers The Company's contributions each year equal 5% of each executive's salary and prior year's bonus, used to purchase life insurance coverage.
 Employment Agreements Employment agreements were amended in 2014 to align with market practice and reflect current governance standards.
 Severance benefits related to a change in control now require that the executive's employment has been involuntarily or constructively terminated ("double trigger").
 There are no golden parachute excise tax or other tax "gross-ups".
-23

-Component Objective Key Features Other Benefits 401(k) Plan participation and employee welfare plan programs Our executive officers participate in the retirement and welfare designed to be competitive in recruiting and retaining employees plan programs on the same terms as all other employees.
+Component Objective Key Features Other Benefits Our executive officers participate in the retirement and welfare plan programs on the same terms as all other employees.